 Let’s start with the foundation.
 GM’s 1965 B and C Body cars all rode on a new perimeter frame and a new coil-spring suspension.
 Before we get into the particulars, what’s really significant about this family of cars is that for the first time ever, all divisions shared the same frame and suspension.
 That was a clean break from the past, when the Fisher Body Division engineered basic common body shells (the C-Body was really just an extended B-Body since 1959), but the frames and suspensions were engineered by each division.
 In fact, during what I called the “X Frame Era” (full X-Frame history here), not all of the divisions used the X Frame (Olds never did), or only for some of the years.
 Only Chevrolet and Cadillac used it for the whole era.

 In 1961, Oldsmobile and Pontiac started using a new type of frame design, (“perimeter frame”), with side frame rails that extended out to the very far side of the body, in order to allow a lower floor.
 That had been the original purpose of the X frame, but the perimeter frame had several advantages, including a perceived improvement in safety.
 In any case, it was clearly a better solution, and GM had several years to appreciate that with its use in the Olds and Pontiacs of the 1961-1964 period.
-Ford had adopted a somewhat similar perimeter frame starting in 1960, and their new 1965 perimeter frame was very similar to the Olds-Pontiac 1961 and the all-GM 1965 design.
+Ford’s new 1965 perimeter frame was very similar to the Olds-Pontiac 1961 and the all-GM 1965 design.
 Full-sized American car frame and chassis design was now converging on what would become their final stage of development.
 The obvious exception was of course Chrysler’s unibody, which did sprout a front sub-frame in 1965, in an effort to improve its smoothness and quietness.

 The configuration of the new 1965 perimeter frame was very similar to the one pioneered by Olds and Pontiac.
 And that basic design would underpin all GM BOF (Body-On-Frame) full and intermediate size cars right to the very end in 1996, and Ford’s similar BOF design to 2003.
 It was a mature technology, but also a dead-end.